ikod/dlang-requests/README.md

 ### Interceptors ###

-Interceptors provide a way to modify/log/cache request.
+Interceptors provide a way to modify or log, or cache request.
 They can form a chain attached to Request structure so that each request will pass through whole chain.

-Each interceptor receive request as input, do whatever it need and pass request to the handler, which finaly serve request and return `Response` back.
+Each interceptor receive request as input, do whatever it need and pass request to the handler, which finally serve request and return `Response` back.

-Here is small example of interceptor:
+Here is small example of interceptor which just prints request and response:

 ```d
 class DummyInterceptor : Interceptor {